ashraypai/BlogPosts/AR Setup/README.md

     ![](Img_and_Vid/Step4.gif)

 #
-4) Click on File -> Build Settings -> Player Settings -> XR Plug-in Management, and check the box for ARCore.
+4) Click on File -> Build Settings -> Player Settings -> XR Plug-in Management and check the box for ARCore.

     ![](Img_and_Vid/Step5.gif)
 #